The Construction of a Parisian Icon | Design & Architectural Style of Eiffel Tower

 It takes several coats of paint to ensure that the Eiffel Tower is protected from oxidation.
 To this end, the tower has been repainted 19 times since its construction.
 Painters strip and clean the entire tower, then apply two coats of rust-proofing and the final coat of paint.

-However, the conditions have be just right for the repainting campaign to take place.
-The weather cannot be cold or wet; as both don't allow for the paint to hold well on the structure.
+However, the conditions have to be just right for the repainting campaign to take place.
+The weather cannot be cold or wet, as both don't allow for the paint to hold well on the structure.
 When the weather is right, at an average of seven years, the tower gets repainted.
-Since, the traditional methods are still in use a lot of attention is paid to the safety of workers.
+Since the traditional methods are still in use, a lot of attention is paid to the safety of workers.
 The tower is fitted with safety nets and safety lines.
 Painters are equipped with harnesses to work on the Eiffel Tower's beams.

-Over the course of years, during these repainting campaigns, the Eiffel Tower turned to various shades, from red-brown to yellow-ochre to chestnut brown and finally, bronze.
-The tower is slighted shaded off on the top so that the color is perceived to be the same throughout.
+Over the years, during these repainting campaigns, the Eiffel Tower turned to various shades, from red-brown to yellow-ochre to chestnut brown and finally, bronze.
+The tower is slightly shaded off on the top so that the color is perceived to be the same throughout.

-Puddle iron, the material used to build the Eiffel Tower, can last for an enternity, as long as it is repainted.
-However, it is affected by other factors such as rust, pollution and bird droppings.
+Puddle iron, the material used to build the Eiffel Tower, can last for an eternity, as long as it is repainted.
+However, it is affected by other factors such as rust, pollution, and bird droppings.

 Eiffel Tower Riddled with Rust

-The delays in the work caused due to the pandemic has made SETE, the company that oversees the tower, to take the decision to treat only 5% of the tower.
+The delays in the work caused due to the pandemic have made SETE, the company that oversees the tower, decide to treat only 5% of the tower.

 Trocadéro Gardens